Fabian Grepper

 Together into the future!

-I am committed out of conviction and with full passion to a free and liberal Switzerland!
+I am committed out of conviction and with full passion to a free and liberal Switzerland and world!

-As a candidate of the FDP Aargau for the Grand Council, I am committed to a canton and a Switzerland that offers all people equal opportunities to use their talents and realize their dreams.
+I am committed to a world where all people have equal opportunities to develop their talents and achieve their goals.

 MY FOCUS